Skip to main content

 Honoring those who have made exemplary contributions to career and technical education in the community, our state, and our nation.

-Her unwavering dedication to student success and her innovative programs and initiatives have left an indelible mark on the educational landscape, benefiting countless students and contributing significantly to the growth and positive impact of Tulsa Tech.
+Her unwavering dedication to student achievement through CareerTech Student Organizations and the Education Foundation have left an indelible mark on the educational landscape throughout our community and beyond, benefiting countless students and contributing significantly to the growth and positive impact of Tulsa Tech

 Our Past Inductees